Amicus curiae: Canada

+One major case of an amicus brief in the Supreme Court was the Reference re Secession of Quebec.
+In that case, the federal government asked the Supreme Court to give an advisory opinion on several questions relating to the constitutional principles which might arise if the province of Quebec proposed to secede from Canada.
+The government of Quebec refused to participate in the reference.
+The Supreme Court appointed an amicus to make submissions commenting on the questions from the Quebec perspective.

-Canadian courts may also appoint amici in situations in which a party is represented by counsel, but issues emerge in a highly specialized or technical area of the law, on which the judge wants submissions from a lawyer with special expertise in that area.
+Canadian courts may also appoint amici in situations where a party is represented by counsel, but issues emerge in a highly specialized or technical area of the law on which the judge wants submissions from a lawyer with special expertise in that area.
 For example, in R. v.
 Warren, 2022 ONSC 542, the judge appointed amicus to provide detailed submissions on the intersection between constitutional rights and prison law, explaining why this was normally outside the ken even of experienced criminal defence counsel.

 Another situation in which amicus may be appointed is when an accused is self-represented in a trial for offences such as sexual assault or assault in a domestic violence context.
-An unrepresented accused has the right to cross-examine Crown witnesses, but it may be undesirable to permit him or her to personally cross-examine, for example, the complainant.
-As a result, the Criminal Code permits the judge to order that the accused will not personally cross-examine the witness, and to name an uninvolved lawyer to conduct the cross-examination in place of the accused.
+An unrepresented accused has the right to cross-examine Crown witnesses, but it may be undesirable to permit them to personally cross-examine, for example, the complainant.
+As a result, the Criminal Code permits the judge to order that the accused will not personally cross-examine the witness and to name an uninvolved lawyer to conduct the cross-examination in place of the accused.